pablogrr/TFM_granatiero/README.md

 Here is described how we compare together the best set up for the Collaborative and for the Content Based, comparing them with two base models: a totally random one and another simply based on ranking (The Most Popular model).

 ### Time Evolution
-In this notebook there is a very first approach to the recurrency of restaurants and the time parameter in the recommender.
+In this notebook there is a very first approach to the recurrency of restaurants and the introduction of the time parameter inside the recommender.

 <!-- ROADMAP -->
 ## Roadmap